My shopping cart

 Your cart is currently empty.Continue Shopping

-In 2021 MAKE partnered with UNYA, the Urban Native Youth Association, to print and sell orange t-shirts for Orange Shirt Day.
+In the fall of 2021 MAKE joined forces with UNYA, the Urban Native Youth Association, to print and sell orange t-shirts for Orange Shirt Day.
+The shirt design was donated by local indigenous artist KC Hall with a goal of donating 100% of the proceeds to UNYA.

-The design was donated by local indigenous artist KC Hall and 100% of the proceeds were donated to UNYA.
-We hoped to be able to contribute to the great work that UNYA was doing and we were overwhelmed to raise over $37,000!
+MAKE hoped to be able to contribute to the great work that UNYA was doing in the community and we were all overwhelmed to raise over $37,000!

 For more information on UNYA please visit their website: https://unya.bc.ca/

 For more information on ORANGE SHIRT DAY and “Canada's National Day for Truth and Reconciliation” please visit https://www.orangeshirtday.org